New Order (Nazism): Nazi bio-politics

-The Nazis claimed to scientifically measure a strict hierarchy of human race.
-The "master race" was said to comprise the purest stock of the Aryan race, which was narrowly defined by the Nazis as being identical with the Nordic race, followed by other sub-Aryan races.
-The Nazis said that because Western civilization, created and maintained mostly by Nordics, was obviously superior to other civilizations, the "Nordic" peoples were superior to all other races and were entitled to dominate the world, a concept known as Nordicism.
+The Nazis implemented a strict racial hierarchy founded upon pseudo-scientific beliefs and practices.
+At its top was the "master race" composed of the purest stock of the Aryan race; the Nazis iconised the Nordic race as its strongest manifestation, followed by other "inferior" races.
+The Nazis believed that Western civilization was predominantly created and maintained by Nordic civilizations, making the "Nordic" peoples accordingly racially superior.
+The Nazis believed this qualititative superiority entitled them to dominate the world, a concept known as Nordicism.